Level III Staff RN (Hospital)

 and circulate as required.

 - Operating Room (OR) Current CA RN license.
-BLS and ACLS
+AHA BLS

 certification.
 One (1) year recent (within the last 3 years)

-fulltime equivalent experience in an acute hospital OR, scrubbing,
+fulltime equivalent experience in an acute hospital OR circulating

-and circulating on a variety of surgical procedures or completion
+on a variety of surgical procedures in multiple specialties, or

 - POST ANESTHESIA CARE UNIT (PACU) ANDDAY SURGERY Current CA RN